 Seminole County: Social distancing order

 Beginning on March 30, a social distancing order will individuals at all businesses, including grocery stores, to remain six feet apart at all times, according to News 6.
 That includes checkout lines.
 Stores can only have 30% occupancy rates.Requirements were renewed in a fresh order in effect as of May 4.

 Sumter County: Phase One reopening

-The county had been put on lockdown shortly before Gov. DeSantis issues his statewide order but has has followed along with reopening in Phase One.
+The county had been put on lockdown shortly before Gov. DeSantis issues his statewide order but has followed along with reopening in Phase One.
 Libraries and government offices reopened on May 4, Villages News reports.
 On March 31, the county best known as home to the bulk of The Villages, issued a stay-at-home order, but officials made clear it allows outdoor physical activity, including golf, so long as it adheres to social distancing guidelines.